 Following the ruling, Louisiana Attorney General Liz Murrill said she and her team "strongly disagree" with the ruling and plan to appeal.

-Critics of the law say it shatters the longstandig divide in the United States between church and state and restricts religious freedom, while supporters — including President Donald Trump and Louisiana Gov. Jeff Landry — contend that it reflects America’s Christian roots and represents a return to traditional values in public education.
+Critics of the Louisiana law say it shatters the longstanding divide in the United States between church and state and restricts religious freedom, while supporters — including President Donald Trump and Louisiana Gov. Jeff Landry — contend that it reflects America’s Christian roots and represents a return to traditional values in public education.

 In November, U.S. District Court Judge John deGravelles ruled in favor of the families, calling the law unconstitutional and saying it forced students “to participate in a religious exercise: reading and considering a specific version of the Ten Commandments.”
 He also rejected the state's argument that the law had a secular purpose.